techwraith/techwraith.com/essays/management/the-five-key-virtues-that-define-startup-hiring.md

-# The Quintessential Startup Virtues: Decoding the Hiring Mystique

----

 Imagine this: it's two days before the much-anticipated product launch, and an unexpected bug threatens to unravel months of hard work.
 Amid the ensuing chaos, the team comes together, scrutinizing code, debating solutions, adjusting schedules, and above all, keeping their cool.
 It's within these high-pressure moments that the essential characteristics of a robust startup team come to light: **_tenacity, decisiveness, empathy, flexibility, and candor._**